moigagoo/cliar/docs/examples/openfile.rst

 If you set arg type to ``open``, Cliar will attempt to locate and read from the filepath passed to this arg.

-In fact, arg type can be any Python callable that takes a string. `Read more <https://docs.python.org/3/library/argparse.html#type>`__ in the argparse docs.
+In fact, arg type can be any Python callable that accepts a string, including custom functions. `Read more <https://docs.python.org/3/library/argparse.html#type>`__ in the argparse docs.

 :download:`Download source <openfile.py>`